-Over the last decade, Japanese knotweed has developed a reputation for being one of the most aggressive, invasive plants to be currently blighting the country as many don’t even know how to get rid of Japanese knotweed.
+Over the last decade, Japanese knotweed has developed a reputation for being one of the most damaging and aggressive, invasive plants to be currently blighting the country and many don’t even know how to get rid of Japanese knotweed.

 However, despite the plant’s fearsome reputation, there can still be some confusion as to what it actually does.
 The first question many homeowners or sellers might have when first discovering a Japanese knotweed infestation is: will this plant damage my property?

-This article will explain what Japanese knotweed does, how likely it is to damage your property, the wider environmental impact it may have and how it could damage property owners financially.
+This article will explain what Japanese knotweed damage looks like, how likely it is to damage your property, the wider environmental impact it may have and how it could damage property owners financially.

 The examples cited here should be considered within the larger context of Japanese knotweed cases, this plant can thrive in all sorts of environments, but no single infestation is the same.